Ornate chorus frog: Predator and prey relationships

+Reproduction

 Ornate chorus frogs reach sexual maturity around 1 year and reproduce through external fertilization.
 The female releases eggs at the same time that the male releases sperm and to ensure that the eggs are fertilized, they will sit in an axillary amplexus position.
+They mate from November to March.
+Males and females can mate with multiple individuals.
 Eggs are laid in clusters ranging from 10 to 100 eggs attached to submerged vegetation.
 The eggs are abandoned after and neither parent provides any type of parental care to the eggs or hatched tadpoles.
 The eggs hatch between 1 and 2 weeks but hatch time is temperature dependent; colder temperatures indicate a longer period before hatching.
+Colder temperatures can lead to larger size at metamorphosis though.
 After hatching, tadpoles have two yellow stripes on the sides of a dark back, as well as a high tail fin.
-Some may have a bicolored tail (Mount 1975).
-It can take between two and four months for tadpoles to fully develop into frogs, with development time also being temperature dependent (Goff et al., 2020).
+Some may have a bicolored tail.
+It can take between two and four months for tadpoles to fully develop into frogs, with temperature playing a role in development time and frequency of color morphs.
+The ratio of gray to brown morphs in a family is influenced by density and temperature at which tadpoles are grown.

 Taxonomy

 The ornate chorus frog (Pseudacris ornata) was named and classified by American herpetologist John Edwards Holbrook in 1836.
+They are officially in the Fat Frog clade.